The State of Mining in Goa

-The Goa’s Foundation’s legal work on mining, stretching 20 years – from 1992 – culminated in a comprehensive Article 32 writ petition filed by it in the Supreme Court of India.
+The Goa’s Foundation’s legal work on mining, stretching 20 years – from 1992 – culminated in a comprehensive Article 32 writ petition filed by it in the Supreme Court of India in 2012.
 The Foundation based its petition on the findings of the Justice M.B.
 Shah Commission of Enquiry into Illegal Mining in Goa.

 The petition (No.435/2012) led to the Supreme Court passing its famous order of 5th October 2012 disallowing the re-start of any mining activities in Goa and injuncting anyone in the State trading or transporting mineral ores.
 The order also directed the Central Empowered Committee to examine the various findings of the Justice Shah Commission and make recommendations.